aaronland/go-picturebook/README.md

   -target string
     	Valid targets are: cooperhewitt; flickr; orthis.
 If defined this flag will set the -filter and -caption flags accordingly.
 DEPRECATED: Please use specific -filter and -caption flags as needed.
   -target-uri string
     	A valid GoCloud blob URI to specify where files should be read from.
 Available schemes are: file://.
 If no URI scheme is included then the file:// scheme is assumed.
+If empty then the code will try to use the operating system's 'current working directory' if applicable.
   -tmpfile-uri string
     	A valid GoCloud blob URI to specify where files should be read from.
 Available schemes are: file://.
 If no URI scheme is included then the file:// scheme is assumed.
 If empty the operating system's temporary directory will be used.
   -verbose